This French creamy mushroom sauce goes with all meats, from chicken, pork and steak to duck and game.

 - Garlic cloves - not powder.

 - Shallots - I prefer the longer, larger banana shallots.
 They are much easier to peel and are slightly sweet.
-You can also use sweet onion such as vidalia.

 - Fresh sage - totally optional, but this goes so well with a plain grilled pork chop.

-- Flaked sea salt and freshly ground black pepper.
+- Seasoning - flaked sea salt and freshly ground black pepper.

 - Butter and oil - for frying.
 Adding a little vegetable oil stops the butter from burning, but still gives it the buttery taste.